Triple Top Patterns

 Triple top patterns are a bearish pattern.
 It consists of three peaks or resistance levels.
 After the first peak level is formed, price goes down either quickly or gradually.
 After that, price moves back up to the first peak level and it fails that first resistance level, thus creating a double top.
 After the failure and pullback, price moves back up to the first and second resistance level and fails, thus creating triple top.
 Look for price to stay below the resistance levels to confirm bearish continuation.
-Watch our video on how to identify and trade triple top patterns.

 A triple top pattern consists of several candlesticks that form three peaks or resistance levels that are either equal or near equal height.
-Typically when the 3rd peak forms, it can’t break above the first two peaks and causes a triple top failure.
+Typically when the third peak forms, it can’t break above the first two peaks and causes a triple top failure.

 These patterns are bearish reversal patterns found on stock charts.
 Triple tops signal a reversal at the end of a long term uptrend.
-Watch our video above to learn more about how to trade them.The triple top pattern shows the tug of war between the bulls and the bears.
-The tug of war causes three highs that can’t sustain causing a trend reversal.

 Triple top patterns are similar looking to head and shoulders patterns.
 While they look similar, the peaks are more equal on a triple top which makes the formation different.